March 10, 2016

 Energy engulfed his hands as he twirled them in a circular motion.
 A bright flash occurred, and before we could blink, Tectonica and I were standing in an open field.

 As Tectonica was way too big to enter, I alone walked through the front gate.
 When I did, the sky began to circulate around us at alarming speeds.
-Then, the moon appeared in the sky.
+Then, the Moon appeared in the sky.
 It was enormous, and slowly a red coloring began creeping from one side of it to the other.
 That is when Binder appeared again.
 He told us that we had entered the final stage of the book.
 I was to go through the castle and navigate the staircases until I found the correct way to the top.
 However, for each incorrect doorway I crossed through, one of the kidnapped people from the town near Mt.
 Logan would be transformed into a bloodthirsty vampire!
-Furthermore each transformation would cause the red would engulf the moon’s even more and at a faster pace, eventually creating a blood moon.
-If I was still in the castle at that point, I would be overrun with vampires and Tectonica would be stuck in the book forever!
+Furthermore, each transformation would cause the red to engulf the Moon even more and at a faster pace, eventually creating a Blood Moon.
+If I was still in the castle at that point, I would be overrun with vampires, and Tectonica would be stuck in the book forever!
 With that, Binder laughed and faded away once more.

-It was Sir Vellichor, he was holding mystical book, that was glowing with energy and dripping with blood.
+It was Sir Vellichor.
+He was holding a mystical book which was glowing with energy and dripping with blood.
 It was obviously the book we had just survived.
-The master of the library smiled with extreme delight and thank us profusely for the show we’d just put on for him.
+The master of the library smiled with extreme delight and thanked us profusely for the show we’d just put on for him.
 Needless to say, I was not about to take a bow…